 Salary: The median annual wage for nuclear engineers is $113,460.

-Job Outlook: Employment of nuclear engineers is projected to show little or no change over the next ten years.
+Job Outlook: Employment of nuclear engineers is projected to decline 13 percent over the next ten years.
 Traditionally, utilities that own or build nuclear power plants have employed the greatest number of nuclear engineers.
 However, utilities often are opting for cheaper natural gas in power generation.

 Related Careers: Explore occupations that share similar duties, skills, interests, education, or training with the occupation covered in the profile.